andrepadez/omarchy-mullvad/README.md

 <!-- omit from toc -->
 # Omarchy Mullvad

-A sleek CLI tool for managing Mullvad VPN connections with an interactive menu, Waybar integration, and Hyprland keybindings.
+A sleek tool for managing Mullvad VPN connections with an interactive menu, Waybar integration, and Hyprland keybindings.

 ![Demo](demo.gif)